-Chloe did not seem to be seriously injured, so Jeffrey changed her into clean clothes, put her to bed, and said nothing about what had happened.
+Chloe did not seem to be seriously injured, so Jeff changed her into clean clothes, put her to bed, and said nothing about what had happened.
 When the baby’s mother first checked on her that evening, she seemed fine.
 A short time later, however, she discovered that Chloe did not appear to be breathing.
-She and Jeffrey took the baby to a hospital emergency room, where she died after attempts to resuscitate her failed.
+She and Jeff took the baby to a hospital emergency room, where she died after attempts to resuscitate her failed.

-There is no question that Jeffrey exercised bad judgment that night.
+There is no question that Jeff exercised bad judgment that night.
 He should have explained what had happened right away.
 But he did not want to admit he had dropped the baby, so he said nothing.
 It was a big mistake.
 Medical personnel did not know what had triggered the emergency, and they misunderstood what they saw.
 Serious brain damage often causes a patient's sphincter muscle to relax, so the anus becomes dilated.
 That was what happened to Chloe.
 The doctors and nurses treating the baby thought it meant she had been anally raped.

 They were not the first medical professionals to misread this condition.
 Similar allegations have arisen in enough cases to warrant a systematic study of accidental deaths involving children.
 Researchers found that anal dilation in such cases is a common phenomenon.
 It is not an indicator of sexual abuse.

 The hospital staff who treated Chloe, and the police who were called in to investigate, did not know this.
-Jeffrey was arrested and held in custody.
+Jeff was arrested and held in custody.
 Two days later, when he finally told police what had happened, the late disclosure only served to damage his credibility.
 By then, authorities believed he had raped and killed an infant.

 This was the story that circulated through the community as well.
 Rumors took on a life of their own, blurring the line between fact and imagination.
-By the time Jeffrey was tried, in December 2002, witnesses who had seen the baby at the hospital were recalling injuries that are not shown in photos or recorded in the autopsy report.
+By the time Jeff was tried, in December 2002, witnesses who had seen the baby at the hospital were recalling injuries that are not shown in photos or recorded in the autopsy report.
 Defense attorneys did little to challenge these witnesses or explain the medical evidence, which they did not understand themselves.
-Jeffrey was convicted of capital murder and sentenced to death in a proceeding that lasted less than two days.
+Jeff was convicted of capital murder and sentenced to death in a proceeding that lasted less than two days.